Feedrum-Project/feedrum-api-javascript/docs/errors/README.md

 # API code errors

-all response in Feedrum API (but it has expections) returned in JSON, and errors not expection;
+all response in Feedrum API (but it has expections) returned in JSON,; errors not expection;

 ### Error base template
 ```json